JiriTrecak/Warp/README.md

 ## Supported Features

-Warp should suit most of developers, because it covers all the basic stuff.
+Warp should suit most of the developers, because it covers all the basic stuff.
 That being said, there are still things missing to have full coverage.
 Here is the full list of features that will Warp contain once it is complete:

 - [x] Property mapping
 - [x] Relationship mapping